jharwell/sierra/docs/usage/directories.rst

 ..
 IMPORTANT:: SIERRA **NEVER** deletes directories for you.

-   Subsequent experiments using the same ``--controller``, ``--scenario``, ``--sierra-root``, ``--template-input-file`` **WILL** overwrite the results of previous experiments, even if other parameters change (or if you change the contents of the template input file).
-That bears repeating:
+   Subsequent experiments using the same values for the following cmdline components **WILL** result in the same calculated root directory for experimental inputs and outputs, even if other parameters change (or if you change the contents of the template input file):

-   `If you change other parameters but keep the same SIERRA root, controller, scenario, and template input file` **YOUR RESULTS WILL BE OVERWRITTEN**.

-   This may or may not be desirable, so no warnings are emitted when overwriting happens or when it does not.
-While there are pitfalls with this approach, it is still much better than the alternative, which is to delete previous parts of the experiment tree if they are found to be identical to what is generated for the current invocation.
+   - ``--controller``
+   - ``--scenario``
+   - ``--sierra-root``
+   - ``--template-input-file``
+   - ``--batch-criteria``

+   SIERRA will abort stage{1,2} processing when this occurs in order to preserve data integrity; this behavior can be overwridden with ``--exp-overwrite``, in which case the use assumes full responsibility for ensuring the integrity of the experiment.

    Always better to check the arguments before hitting ENTER.
 Measure twice, cut once, as the saying goes.

-..
-WARNING:: Changing the ``--batch-criteria`` does not (currently) change where the simulation results are stored/how subtrees under ``--sierra-root`` are named, which `can` result in lost data, depending.
-This is somewhat counter-intuitive, hence its appearance as a standalone warning.

 When SIERRA runs, it creates a directory structure under whatever was passed as ``--sierra-root``.
 For the purposes of explanation, I will use the following